GeoMOER/moer-mpg-geoai/docs/units/_unit03/unit03-06_EX_unet.md

 Now we are ready to define a U-Net.
-Don´t get frightened of by the length of this code section.
+Don't get frightened of by the length of this code section.
 Even if it might look scary at first glance the structure of the individual layers is actually quite repetitive.

 <!--more-->